 Bulk Unblock multiple files downloaded from the Internet on a Windows computer

-The command needs single or multiple files.
-Any output which can pass a list of files to it will work.
+The command requires either a single file or multiple files.
+Any output that can accept a list of files will work.
 Here is an example:

 - Open PowerShell with admin privileges.